rnwolf/dbr/tk-template/tkinter_app_plan.md

 ## Overview

-This comprehensive development plan provides a complete blueprint for building modern, scalable Python GUI applications using CustomTkinter.
-The plan is specifically designed for AI agents like Claude Code and follows industry best practices for:
+This tk-template app provides a complete blueprint for building a modern, scalable Python GUI applications using CustomTkinter.
+The plan is specifically designed for AI agents to use as a reference and follows industry best practices for:

 - **Modern dependency management** with Astral's UV tool
 - **Test-driven development (TDD)** with pytest